After years of scraping by on anything, it's hard to learn to say no as a freelancer.

-Occasionally, when I am feeling overwhelmed, and stressed about my work, or my life, my husband reminds me that sometimes I need to say no. I think that there are a lot of reasons that we say yes in life and in work.
+Occasionally, when I feel overwhelmed and stressed about my work or life, I remind myself that sometimes I need to say no. I think that there are a lot of reasons that we say yes in life and in work.
 But, as a freelancer, it can be difficult to learn to say no.

 Do You Really Want to Turn Down Work?

-One of the reasons that I find it hard to say no sometimes is that I don't want to turn down the work.
-Even if I don't need the work, and even if my plate is full, I still find it hard to say no to a new project, or to a new client.
-This is because I spent years struggling, and grateful for every job I could land — no matter how small.
+As a freelancer, making sure you have work is paramount.
+It's hard to turn down work, no matter how overwhelmed I am.
+Even if I don't need the work, and even if my plate is full, I still find it hard to say no to a new project or to a new client.
+This is because I spent years struggling and grateful for every job I could land — no matter how small.

 Starting out as a freelancer can be difficult, especially when you work online.
-As a graphic designer, writer, or software coder, many freelancers have to make names for themselves online.
-When I first started, I wrote 500 word keyword articles for $5 – $10 a pop.
-I thought I had hit the jackpot when Associated Content (now Yahoo!
-Voices) started paying me a little bit more for my pieces.
+As graphic designers, writers, or software coders, many freelancers have to make names for themselves online.
+When I first started, I wrote 500-word keyword articles for $5 – $10 a pop.
+I thought I had hit the jackpot when Associated Content (now defunct) started paying me a little bit more for my pieces.
 Plus, I could submit those whenever I wanted!
-When you're struggling to pay the rent, it feels foolish to turn any work.
+When you're struggling to pay the rent, it feels foolish to turn down any work.

-At some point, though, you need to learn to say no. If you want to maintain your sanity, saying no is a must, and I've learned to turn down jobs when I feel like it's becoming too much.
-I am blessed right now to be in a position where I can say no if I don't like the project, if the rate isn't high enough, or if I just feel like I want a little more time in my life to actually live.
+At some point, though, you need to learn to say no to additional work.
+It's hard to turn down freelance work, but sometimes it must be done.
+If you want to maintain your sanity, saying no is a must.
+I've learned to turn down jobs when I feel like it's becoming too much.
+I'm lucky to be in a position where I can say no if I don't like the project, if the rate isn't high enough, or if I just feel like I want a little more time in my life to actually live.

 Saying No to Client Requests

-But, lurking behind the idea of saying no to client requests is the fear that the client will drop you.
-If you say no to the carnival submission process, will you lose a paying customer?
-If you say no to one more little tiny tweak to a design, will you end up client-less?
-There's a fine line to walk, and you have to be willing to lose that client if feel strongly about standing your ground.
+But lurking behind the idea of saying no to client requests is the fear that the client will drop you.
+If you say no to what seems like a small request, will you lose a paying customer?
+There's a fine line to walk; you must be willing to lose that client if you feel strongly about standing your ground.

 It's OK to Say No

-The bottom line, though, is that it's ok to say no. If you don't feel that you can handle more work, or if what you are being asked to do makes you uncomfortable, say no. If you have progressed to the point where you are in a position to be choosier about your clients, you can even start saying no to doing things you don't particularly enjoy doing — as long as you are truly able to avoid losing that client if he or she doesn't agree that your extra work should be rewarded with extra pay.
+The bottom line is that it's ok to say no. If you don't feel you can handle more work, or if what you are being asked to do makes you uncomfortable, say no. If you have progressed to the point where you are in a position to be choosier about your clients, you can even start saying no to doing things you don't particularly enjoy doing — as long as you are truly able to avoid losing that client if they don't agree that your extra work should be rewarded with extra pay.